Setting up Kubernetes cluster with Kubernetes Engine

 -

-In the kubectl control settings pop-up for the created Kubernetes cluster, click the [Download kubeconfig file] button to download the kubeconfig file.
+Download the kubeconfig file for the created Kubernetes cluster by clicking the [Download kubeconfig file] button in the kubectl control settings popup.

 -